 What are the Program Elements of RIMSE?
 Focused on materials science research in topics of interest to the UC San Diego MRSEC, each of the four RIMSE Summer Schools are run by MRSEC faculty who serve as senior mentors and/or instructors.
 Each RIMSE begins with an intensive training in theory, techniques and laboratory methods, and includes a capstone “Discovery Project”—an independent research project implemented by the trainee in a small team and under the mentorship of a current UC San Diego MRSEC researcher.
 Though each Summer School runs its own topical curriculum, they share common activities including:

-• Training on several of the key analytical instruments used in materials science (in the MRSEC Materials Characterization Facility).
+- Training on several of the key analytical instruments used in materials science (in the MRSEC Materials Characterization Facility).

-• “Pathways” luncheon seminars given by academic, industry, and government laboratory scientists that give insights into STEM career paths.
+- “Pathways” luncheon seminars given by academic, industry, and government laboratory scientists that give insights into STEM career paths.

-• Professional development workshops (research safety, research ethics, science communication, information literacy, graduate school / career preparation).
+- Professional development workshops (research safety, research ethics, science communication, information literacy, graduate school / career preparation).

-• Team building activities including nature hikes, beach days, and a kayak tour of the La Jolla cove.
+- Team-building activities including nature hikes, beach days, and a kayak tour of the La Jolla cove.

 Each school emphasizes different research aspects related to the MRSEC, including soft materials and biomaterials, self-assembled materials, and computational design, and they share a set of core training elements focused on: research-critical instrumentation (electron microscopy, Raman and FTIR spectroscopy, x-ray and electron diffraction methods); integration of computational methods; critical laboratory safety and the safe handling of chemical, biological, and nanotechnological hazards; and research ethics.

-Dates: In Summer 2024, the RIMSE summer schools will run from Monday, June 24 through Friday, August 16, 2024 (8 weeks).
+Dates: In Summer 2025, the RIMSE summer schools will run from Monday, June 23 through Friday, August 15, 2025 (8 weeks).
 Trainees have the option to extend their laboratory research participation for longer periods, depending on the particular Summer School and participant category.

 Expectations of Participants: Full-time commitment to immersive lab work and engagement in program activities (Monday – Friday, 9am – 4pm), including presentation at the UC San Diego Summer Research Conference (SRC) in mid-August.